-If you use this little word at the end of a phrase, you convert a damning sentence into one filled with promise and hope.
+If you use this word at the end of a phrase, you convert a damning sentence into one filled with promise and hope.

 “I can’t do math…yet.”

 “I don’t like chemistry…yet.”

 “I can’t lose weight…yet.”

 “I’m not healthy…yet.”

 “I haven’t found happiness…yet.”

 “Prosperity obviously isn’t for me…yet.”

 If you’re struggling with the giant leap to prosperity, or the long journey to abundance, be honest with yourself, but articulate this as a statement filled with hope.
-Complete your descriptive sentences with this tiny powerful word …YET.
+Complete your descriptive sentences with the tiny, powerful YET.

 Then get back down to work on the success you so richly desire and deserve.